 Off to a great start participating in NECO's Amazing Race around Boston!

-Sarah Stevenson is a first year student from Auburn, Alabama.
+Sarah is a first year student from Auburn, Alabama.
 She graduated from Auburn University in 2016 with degrees in Psychology and Spanish.
 She chose to pursue optometry after shadowing at a practice in Auburn and volunteering at a free eye clinic.
 During her free time, she enjoys reading, playing tennis, and cooking.